Nassarius thachi

-Nassarius thachi is a species of sea snail, a marine gastropod mollusk in the family Nassariidae, the nassa mud snails or dog whelks.
+Nassarius thachi is a species of sea snail, a marine gastropod mollusk in the family Nassariidae, which includes the nassa mud snails and dog whelks.
+There is no official common name for this species.

 Description

-The shell grows to a length of 30 mm.
+The shell is an elongated egg shape with ribbing.
+They are usually light brown to grayish brown with two to three darker brown broad spiral bands.
+The inside of the shell is light cream to white and the shell is approxomently 25-36mm long, however larger specimens can reach 38mm.

 Distribution

 This species occurs in the tropical Western Pacific off China, Taiwan, Vietnam, Indonesia, Fiji.